 Approval of this CPS and subsequent amendments are made by the PMA.
 Amendments are either in the form of a document containing an amended form of the CPS or an update notice.
-Amended versions or updates shall be linked to the Practices Updates and Notices section of the ADACOM Repository located at: https://pki.adacom.com/repository.
+Amended versions or updates shall be linked to the ADACOM Repository located at: https://pki.adacom.com/repository.